 Applications (PDF) for such inspection and permit shall be made in writing to the Craven County Health Department by the person requesting a permit to operate.
-No permit to operate shall be issued until the market or vehicle has been inspected by the Food & Lodging section, Craven County Health Department.
+No permit to operate shall be issued until the market or vehicle has been inspected by the Food, Lodging, and Institutions section, Craven County Health Department.

 Approval of Plans

 Plans and specifications for proposed new construction or remodeling of a seafood market shall be submitted for review and approval to the Craven County Health Department.
 Click here for the application.
 Seafood vehicles are to be inspected and approved prior to issuance of a permit.

 Sales from Vehicles (Specific)

 - The portion of the vehicle used for storage, transportation, and sales shall be enclosed and constructed of easily cleaned material.